How To Stew Quince In Syrup; and how to roast or bake them

 You can also roast quinces, as an accompaniment for a main course

 You can also very successfully roast quinces.
 Simply cut them into wedges and roast (210°C) in hot olive oil or duck fat for about half an hour, then turning and returning to the oven for another quarter of an hour.
 When they’re done they will be tender.
 You can even roast them alongside a roasting duck.
 You don’t need to peel the quinces.
 Sprinkle over sea salt flakes and black pepper.
+For more details on roasting quinces, follow this link.

 And you can roast them ahead of time and reheat in a hot oven for about a quarter of an hour.